GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gcve/single-region-pc/README.md

 # Single Region GCVE Private Cloud

-This blueprint presents an opinionated architecture to handle a simple single region GCVE private cloud.
-The general idea behind this blueprint is to deploy a single project hosting a GCVE private cloud connected to existing VPCs, the user needs to create before using this blueprint.
+This blueprint presents an opinionated architecture to handle a simple single region VMware Engine private cloud.
+The general idea behind this blueprint is to deploy a single project hosting a GCVE private cloud connected to existing VPCs the user needs to create before using this blueprint.

 Multiple deployments of this blueprints allow the user to create multiple private clouds that are tipically required to provide the physical separation (eg app enviroments).